.png)

 Chelsea

-Eastern Mediterranean restaurant Zou Zou’s has a secret they’re hiding right above the main restaurant: the Chez Zou speakeasy.
-The midtown cocktail lounge opened in 2022.
-In the spring you can take advantage of their outdoor terrace.
+Eastern Mediterranean restaurant Zou Zou’s has a secret hidden above the main restaurant: the Chez Zou speakeasy.
+Opened in 2022, this midtown cocktail lounge features a lush and luxurious space with playful, inventive cocktails and riffs on familiar favorites.
+In the warmer months, you can enjoy their expansive outdoor terrace, perfect for drinks, late-night bites, and summer gatherings.

 Where: 385 9th Ave Suite 85, New York, NY 10001